Bad theology hurts women. Sometimes it even kills them.

 This weekend, at weddings all over the world, thousands of people will hear the following words from the Apostle Paul: “Love is patient, love is kind, love is not self-seeking” (1 Cor.
 13:4–5).

 The choice to freely give yourself to another human being—a husband, a wife, a child, a friend—for no other reason than you love them, is a tremendous risk.
-In fact, it is probably the greatest risk you can take.
+It is probably the greatest risk you can take.
 But when you have someone you truly love, you’ll happily take the risk because you love them.

 And if they happen to love you back—well, there’s no greater thrill in the world.